thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 -  *pandas* ...
 Adds *DataFrames* (imagine powerful spreadsheets) to Python.

+-  *patsy* ...
+For working with statistical formulas.

 -  *statsmodels* ...
-This one is only required if you want to look more into statistical modeling.
+For statistical modeling and advanced analysis.

+-  *seaborn* ...
+For visualization of statistical data.

 IPython
 ^^^^^^^